hydraulic-software/conveyor/guidebook/docs/faq/index.md

 ## 5. Is Conveyor only for desktop apps?

 Not at all!
-It also has great support for:
+It also has some support for:

 1. Servers that run outside of containers.
-See the [package a server](../tasks/server.md) task page for an example that demonstrates systemd integration, Apache 2/nginx reverse proxy integration and adding a dependency on Postgres.
+See the [package a server](../tutorial/2-adapt-a-server.md) task page for an example that demonstrates systemd integration, Apache 2/nginx reverse proxy integration and adding a dependency on Postgres.
-2. Command line apps.
+2. Command line (CLI) apps.
 Conveyor is packaged with itself, in fact.

+Support for CLI apps will be improved in future releases.

 ## 6. Does it support Electron apps?

-Yes it does!
-However, Electron support is relatively new and should be considered beta quality.
-Let us know how you get on with it.
+Yes, you can create packages straight from your Javascript/HTML/CSS files and your `node_modules` directory.
+Unlike with other Electron packaging solutions, you don't need special or custom servers and the results don't create problems for network administrators.

 ## 7. Why should I make a desktop app?